jadecobra/python_tdd_exercises/source/data_structures/dictionaries.rst

 red: make it fail
 ^^^^^^^^^^^^^^^^^

-I will add a new test
+I add a new test

 .. code-block:: python